Table of Contents

 If you're doing any level of volume, you may have multiple properties (contracts) that are being offered at once.
 The real estate sales manager needs to know all of the facts about each property so that he/she can properly communicate these facts to potential buyers.
 Occupancy, pricing, condition, bedrooms, baths, SF, etc are all things that need to be readily available by the sales manager.

-Buyer typically want to see photos and/or videos of house.
+The buyer typically want to see photos and/or videos of the house.
 Your real estate sales manager needs to be organized so that links to photo albums, rehab estimates, videos, etc can be sent quickly via email or text.

 When dealing with buyers, a real estate sales manager must be able to communicate clear details.
 There's a lot of back and forth chatter when it comes to negotiating deals, so being able to communicate effectively can help the transactions get to the closing table in a smooth fashion.

 The real estate sales manager must also be able to communicate effectively in his team.
 Everyone wants to know what's going on all the time with deals.
 The team may even be on edge" until the thing finally closes.
 So just keeping the team updated is a big tension reliever.
 Suspense is no fun and may get you yelled at.

 What is a "people" person anyway?
 Well, it's definitely NOT me.
 I have zero patience, no tolerance for ignorance, and no time for games.
 So when it comes to dealing with buyers, I'm not the best person for the job.
 That's why I absolutely need a real estate sales manager on my team to handle this job for me.